 I work with the Indiana FTC Program Delivery Partner, FIRST Senior Mentors, and other key people from across the state to plan out the FIRST Tech Challenge competition season and help grow and support teams across Indiana.

-I serve in a variety of roles at both official and off-season FRC & FTC events, mostly as the Production Director or in A/V or event managment roles.
+I serve in a variety of roles at both official and off-season events, mostly as the Production Director or in other A/V or event managment roles.
 I also serve as a Judge at FLL and FTC events.

 I help advise the executive board and organization leadership to keep this 50-member student organization on the right track.
 I also help lead a small group of alums and other members of the FIRST community to plan and arrange guest speakers for the Purdue FIRST Programs class.

 I work with coaches and other athletics staff to find or develop tools to meet their video and technology needs.
-I also manage content for and operate the videoboard system I developed for events in the high school gymnasium, and occasionally run the scoreboard for basketball & football games.
+I also help run the football team's video recording system, manage content for and operate the videoboard system I developed for events in the high school gymnasium, and occasionally jump in as scoreboard/clock operator at basketball & football games.

-I developed several web-based tools to support internal department operations, worked with PR & marketing groups across campus to maintain the school's web & social media properties, and dispensed bits of software, electronics, and general technology advice to students & staff.
+I developed several web-based tools to support internal department operations, worked with PR & marketing groups across campus to maintain the school's web & social media properties, helped faculty members build & maintain their research lab websites, and dispensed bits of software, electronics, and general technology advice to students & staff.

 I did pretty much everything IT, from web development and Linux server administration to desktop support and educational technology integration consulting.
 I also taught Programming I & Tech Support classes.

-These are just a few topics that I'm interested in learning more about to improve the work that I do.
-In some hypothetical future where I have tons of extra money and time lying around, I might like to go back to school and do some formal research into some of this stuff.
+These are just a few topics that I'm interested in that I can use to make cool stuff, help improve my work, & make a greater, positive impact on the people around me.
+In some hypothetical future where I have the time & can figure out funding, I'd like to go back to school and do some formal research into some of these topics.